-- LO: 2.1: Identify the key components of e-commerce business models. - 16) A perfect market is one in which: - A) there are no competitive advantages or asymmetries because all firms have equal access to all the factors to production. - B) one firm develops an advantage based on a factor of production that other firms cannot purchase. - C) one participant in the market has more resources than the others. - D) competition is at a minimum, as each niche market within an industry is served by the company with the greatest competitive advantage.
+- 16) A perfect market is one in which: - A) there are no competitive advantages or asymmetries because all firms have equal access to all the factors to production. - B) one firm develops an advantage based on a factor of production that other firms cannot purchase. - C) one participant in the market has more resources than the others. - D) competition is at a minimum, as each niche market within an industry is served by the company with the greatest competitive advantage.